Jemurai/policy/Master_Security_Policy.md

 {{company_name}} shall designate a clear responsiblity for security to an acting security officer.
 The security officer shall ultimately be responsible for policy adoption and implementation, and other aspects of effective implementation of security measures at {{company_name}}.

+In addition, the security officer will be responsible for maintaining industry contacts to ensure that their program and status continues to evolve and respond to important threats.
+[NIST800-53:AT-5](https://nvd.nist.gov/800-53/Rev4/control/AT-5)

 ## Approval Process

 Each policy will have designated approvers representing the stakeholders for the area described by the policy.
 Each change to policy shall be submitted in a github pull request and approvals tracked through pull request approval.